 The Company's primary asset is the Patterson Lake South ("PLS") project, which hosts the Triple R deposit - a large, high-grade and near-surface uranium deposit that occurs within a 3.18km mineralized trend along the Patterson Lake Conductive Corridor.
 The deposit has one of the largest lateral mineralized footprints of comparable deposits in the Athabasca Basin region and remains open in multiple directions.
 The property comprises 17 contiguous claims totaling 31,039 hectares and is located geographically in the south west margin of Saskatchewan's Athabasca Basin, notable for hosting the highest-grade uranium deposits and operating mines in the world.

-Management's Discussion and Analysis

-For the year ended December 31, 2018

-(Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis For the three month period ended March 31, 2019 (Expressed in Canadian dollars, unless otherwise noted)

 Corporate goals